mehraKSU/website/content/publication/wheat_nodorum_blotch_residue.md

 +++

-title = "Quantifying the effects of wheat residue on severity of Stagonospora nodorum blotch and yield in winter wheat."
+title = "Quantifying the effects of wheat residue on severity of Stagonospora nodorum blotch and yield in winter wheat"

 authors = ["**Mehra, L. K.**", "Cowger, C.", "Weisz, R.", "Ojiambo, P. S."]